Nisarg-1406/Plant-vs-Weed-Recognition/README.md

 !python xml_to_csv.py -i data/Images/test -o data/annotations/test_labels.csv
 ```

 3) Next is genearate the train record and the test record from both of the csv files.
+Next is to storing up the train record name as train_record_name & test record name as the test_record_name.

 4) Next is to defining **checkpoints**, setting the **training batch_size**, Setting **training steps** and **number of classes**

+5)